 William G. R. Allen graduated from Harvard in 1903 and moved to Richmond, Indiana, and then Cincinnati, working for the Chicago, Cincinnati and Louisville Railroad, and then moved to New York City where he was a stock and bond dealer.
 He returned to Boston in 1910 and entered the roofing slate quarrying business.
 He lived briefly with his parents at 163 Beacon and then moved to Poultney, Vermont.
 By September of 1918, when he registered for the draft, he had returned to Boston and was living in an apartment at Brandon Hall, 1501 Beacon in Brookline.

 On December 4, 1907, Roger Allen transferred 163 Beacon into his wife’s name.

 Rosamond Allen married in May of 1911 to Dr. David James Evans, He was a physician in Montreal, where they lived after their marriage.

 By the 1911-1912 winter season, the Allens were joined by Lydia Allen’s maternal aunt, Lydia Goodwin (Hedge) Lothrop, the widow of Dr. Joshua Rich Lothrop.

-On January 19, 1917, Roger Allen transferred 163 Beacon to his daughter, Rosamond (Allen) Evans, the wife of Dr. David James Evans, a physician.
-They lived in Montreal.
+On January 19, 1917, Roger Allen transferred 163 Beacon to his daughter, Rosamond Evans.
+She and her husband continued to live in Montreal.

 Roger Allen lived at 163 Beacon until shortly before his death in June of 1919.
-At the time of his death, he was a resident of Brookline.
+At the time of his death, he was living with his son, William, at Brandon Hall in Brookline.

 163 Beacon was not listed in the 1920 and 1921 Blue Books.